 Under IFRS, to determine the accounting treatment of a SALT and whether it is a sale, the transaction must be evaluated in terms of IFRS 15 (Revenue) requirements to see if it qualifies to be a sale.
 If the transaction qualifies as a sale, the seller/lessee will derecognize the carrying amount of the asset and record a right-of-use (ROU) asset on a proportionate basis as shown in the examples below.
 Note that if the sales price is less than the fair value of the asset, this difference is accounted for as a prepayment of lease payments and so it is recorded to the right-of-use asset (IFRS 16).
 If there is a gain, the gain is treated as additional financing as a financial liability to the seller/lessee with a corresponding financial asset to the buyer/lessor.
-If the transaction is not a sale, the treatment will follow IFRS 9, Financial Instruments, where the seller/lessee will not derecognize the asset and will record a financial asset equal to the proceeds.
+If the transaction is not a sale, the treatment will follow IFRS 9, Financial Instruments, where the seller/lessee will not derecognize the asset and will record a financial liability equal to the proceeds.
+The buyer-lessee will not recognize the asset and will record a financial asset equal to the proceeds.